The Governing Body of Dalestorth Primary School

 School governors are volunteers who help to run the school.
 They’re involved in decisions about all aspects of managing the school – such as running buildings and budgets, supporting staff and setting standards of school discipline.
 Governors also help to make big decisions about the school’s long-term goals.
 They support the Head Teacher, but also ask questions and make sure the Head Teacher is taking the school in the right direction.
-I would like to introduce to you our school governors so you know more about them and how they became involved.
+I would like to introduce to you some of our school governors so you know more about them and how they became involved.

 Mrs Wain - Parent Governor and Chair of Governing Body – “I am very proud to be a parent governor involved in supporting the school to be the very best it can and ensuring the very best teaching and learning for our children.”

 Mrs Lawrence – Community Governor - “As an ex-teacher of the school, now retired, I have a long term association here.
 I am very interested in ensuring the pupils and staff get a good deal and enjoy my continued involvement.

 Mr Barsby - Vice Chair of Governors & Local Authority Governor -"I joined the Governing body in 2012 as a parent Governor, I’m now the Local Authority Governor.
 I come from a Marketing, Communications and PR background and currently work for Centrica as a Head of Communications.
 I wanted to get involved with School and help make sure as a Governing Body, we work together as a team with the teaching staff to ensure the pupils receive the very best in teaching and that we create an engaging learning environment.
 I aim to bring my business knowledge and skills, as well as having a parent view, to help influence this."

 Mrs Kendrick - Co-opted Governor - "Having been very involved with the school initially as a parent and then as a teacher for many years I was keen to play a part in helping the school to continue to give the children and staff the very best teaching and learning experience it can offer."